Myopia: Mechanism

 As with any optical system experiencing a defocus aberration, the effect can be exaggerated or masked by changing the aperture size.
 In the case of the eye, a large pupil emphasizes refractive error and a small pupil masks it.
 This phenomenon can cause a condition in which an individual has a greater difficulty seeing in low-illumination areas, even though there are no symptoms in bright light, such as daylight.

 Under rare conditions, edema of the ciliary body can cause an anterior displacement of the lens, inducing a myopia shift in refractive error.

 Diagnosis

 A diagnosis of myopia is typically made by an eye care professional, usually an optometrist or ophthalmologist.
-During a refraction, an autorefractor or retinoscope is used to give an initial objective assessment of the refractive status of each eye, then a phoropter is used to subjectively refine the patient's eyeglass prescription.
-Other types of refractive error are hyperopia, astigmatism, and presbyopia.
+This is by refracting the eye with the use of cycloplegics such as atropine with responses recorded when accommodation is relaxed.
+Diagnosis of progressive myopia requires regular eye examination using the same method.

 Types

+Myopia can be classified into two major types; anatomical and clinical.
+The types of myopia based on anatomical features are axial, curvature, index and displacement of refractive element.
+Congenital, simple and pathological myopia are the clinical types of myopia.

 Various forms of myopia have been described by their clinical appearance: